Unnatural Outbound Link Penalties: What Does it Mean for Your SEO Strategy?

 How to Make Friends with Google

 After you’ve fixed your violations, it’s time to let Google know you’ve met their demands.
-In your penalty message, you’ll find a button you can click to shoot them an email.
-Send them a brief, but a clear email that details the violations you’ve found, and what you’ve done to fix them.
+You’ll find a button you can click to shoot them an email in your penalty message.
+Send them a brief but precise email detailing the violations you’ve discovered and what you’ve done to fix them.
 A staff member will review your email, give your site another look, and give it the “all clear” if you’ve satisfied them.

-Don’t let unnatural outbound link penalties destroy all the work you’ve done creating great SEO practices for your website.
+Don’t let unnatural outbound link penalties destroy all the work you’ve done, creating excellent SEO practices for your website.
 Always be vigilant, and if you’re not sure before you post a link, make sure you do your research.